BusyRich/Busyrich-Style-Sheet/README.md

-# Busyrich-Style-Sheet
+# The Busyrich Style Sheet
 Some CSS to help with designing Busyrich assets.